 “I have already tried all of these things”

 A common defense I hear is, “I have already tried everything you are recommending and I am no better.”
 I explain to them that there are three parts to the process:

 - You must learn everything you can about chronic pain

-- Every variable that pertains to your situation must be addressed – AT THE SAME TIME!
+- Every variable that pertains to your situation must be addressed – simultaneously.

 “But you’re still angry”

 This point has been illustrated to me a couple of times in the recent past.
 I was talking to a successful businesswoman who had been experiencing severe neck and low back pain for over five years.
 She really had tried everything and kept interrupting me.
 She was essentially reminding me that I had nothing to offer her.
 Finally I stopped and looked at her and said, “But you are still angry, aren’t you.”
 It was more than obvious and she replied, “Yes”.
 There was nowhere else to go with the visit and she left angry.

 “I don’t know why I am here”

 About 18 months ago I was caring for a woman who initially seemed to be quite engaged in the DOC project and I thought she might do well.
 I lost track of her and she recently returned.
 “I have read your book and the nine others you have recommended.”
 She was spitting the words at me while rolling her eyes at her friend.
 “I don’t know why I am here.
 My pain doctor made me come.”
 Her whole body was shaking.
 There was nothing I could say, as I had become another medical provider she could blame for not solving her problem.

 It does not matter how you can find forgiveness and peace.
 My book is just one possibility.
 I am grateful that my story has been helpful to so many people in pain.
 It may not be the book you connect to but don’t blame the book.
 There is an answer out there for everyone and you do have a choice.
 The question is, “How serious are you about searching it out?”